STH-Coders/FontManager/README.md

 ### Getting Started <a name = "getting_started"></a>

 These instructions will help you recreate a version of the project on your local machine for development and testing.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [usage](#usage) for deploying the project on a live system.

 ### Prerequisites